bastiscode/llm-text-generation/README.md

--b <batch_size> # specify a different batch size -batch-max-tokens <batch_max_tokens> # limit batch by a number of tokens and not by number of samples -u # do not sort the inputs before completeing --precision # set inference precision (one of fp32, fp16 and bfp16) -e <experiment_dir> # specify the path to an experiment directory to load the model from
+-b <batch_size> # specify a different batch size -batch-max-tokens <batch_max_tokens> # limit batch by a number of tokens and not by number of samples -u # do not sort the inputs before completeing
+-e <experiment_dir> # specify the path to an experiment directory to load the model from
                     # (equivalent to TextGenerator.from_experiment(experiment_dir) in Python API)
 --force-download # force download of the text generation model even if it was already downloaded